OSR2+ g90ak Edition - Extremely Limited Availability - $160 + Shipping - Dropping Monthly Starting in 2024

 That being said, PLEASE take the below with a grain of salt.

 Flash Hobby M45CHW - I’ve only recently tested these and I can say that the 3 units I got were EXTREMELY quiet (even quieter than the Hitechs).
 They were also comparably smooth.
-I’ve found them very impressive for the price at $35 each.
-However, I have not tested them for long term use at all and cannot speak to their performance over time.
+I’ve found them very impressive for the price at $41 each.
+They were also the clear winners of a blind community servo sound test that I conducted here.

 Can you upgrade the OSR2+ to incorporate other components?